msadoghi/SpotLess/README.md

 ## Steps to Run and Compile<br/>

-* **ResileintDB is only supported on Ubuntu, and we recommend Ubuntu 20.04**
+* **ResilientDB is only supported on Ubuntu, and we recommend Ubuntu 20.04**

 * The first step is to untar the dependencies:

   ​    cd deps && \ls | xargs -i tar -xvf {} && cd ..
-      sudo apt-get install make
+  ​    sudo apt-get install make
-      sudo apt-get install g++
+  ​    sudo apt-get install g++
-      sudo apt-get install libgmp-dev
+  ​    sudo apt-get install libgmp-dev

 * Create **obj** folder inside **resilientdb** folder, to store object files.
 And **results** to store the results.